GLOBAL MARKETS-Stocks rally fizzles, bond markets ponder risks for U.S. economy | Business

 GLOBAL MARKETS-Stocks rally fizzles, bond markets ponder risks for U.S. economy

-A key part of the U.S. yield curve briefly inverted on Tuesday in what is widely viewed as a harbinger of a recession, although it has since reverted.
-"We see further equity upside medium-term given a robust growth picture, low bar for first-quarter earnings, and narrowing credit spreads," analysts at JP Morgan's Global Markets Strategy said.
+The U.S. and European equities rally wavered on Wednesday as investors reviewed economic and geopolitical risks, while oil prices jumped more than $2 on the prospect of more Russian sanctions.
+The breather in stocks followed three to four straight days of gains that more than erased losses sustained when Russia invaded Ukraine five weeks ago, and came as bond investors wondered whether the U.S. Federal Reserve's policy tightening could harm the world's biggest economy over the longer term.

-The U.S. and European equities rally wavered on Wednesday as investors reviewed economic and geopolitical risks, while oil prices jumped over $2 on the prospect of more Russian sanctions.
+The U.S. and European equities rally wavered on Wednesday as investors reviewed economic and geopolitical risks, while oil prices jumped more than $2 on the prospect of more Russian sanctions.

-The breather in stocks followed three to four straight days of gains that more than erased losses sustained when Russia invaded Ukraine five weeks ago.
-Bond investors wondered whether the U.S. Federal Reserve's policy tightening could harm the world's biggest economy over the longer term.
+The breather in stocks followed three to four straight days of gains that more than erased losses sustained when Russia invaded Ukraine five weeks ago, and came as bond investors wondered whether the U.S. Federal Reserve's policy tightening could harm the world's biggest economy over the longer term.
 A key part of the U.S. yield curve briefly inverted on Tuesday in what is widely viewed as a harbinger of a recession, although it has since reverted.

 "We see further equity upside medium-term given a robust growth picture, low bar for first-quarter earnings, and narrowing credit spreads," analysts at JP Morgan's Global Markets Strategy said.
 "We see too much negativity around the Fed since the start of Fed tightening cycles proved positive for equities historically, and policy is easing in Japan and China."

-The benchmark U.S. 10-year yield was last at 2.3524% , after rising to 2.557% on Monday, its highest since April 2019, as traders geared up for quick-fire U.S. interest rate hikes.
-Rising U.S. yields lifted Japanese government bond yields.
+JAPAN IN FOCUS The benchmark U.S. 10-year yield was last at 2.3415% , after rising to 2.557% on Monday, its highest level since April 2019, as traders geared up for quick-fire U.S. interest rate hikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)